 In the rest of this post we go into detail on each of the tools we have selected, but in case you haven’t got time to get through the whole article, here is a summary list of the best alternatives to Microsoft Baseline Security Analyzer:

-- SolarWinds Network Security Tools (FREE TRIAL) – The SolarWinds Engineers Toolset includes a Log and Event Manager, a Patch Manager, and a User Device Tracker to help you to tighten system security.
+- SolarWinds Network Security Tools with Engineer’s Toolset (FREE TRIAL) – The SolarWinds Engineer’s Toolset includes a Security Event Manager, a Patch Manager, and a User Device Tracker to help you to tighten system security.

 - PRTG Network Monitor (FREE TRIAL) – This package of network, server, and application monitoring tools includes a series of sensors that will help you tighten system security.